 LTP4 Section LTP4 Page Notes Current Wording Proposed New Wording Chapter 6 - Policy 13 (New roads and Junctions) 75 Amend context wording to include existing roads also.
 Over the next 15 years the scale of housing and traffic growth will mean there are limits to the approach outlined so far in terms of managing the highway network, and some new roads and upgraded junctions may be required.
 It is important that increasing road network capacity is not the default option.
 New wording; "Over the next 15 years the scale of housing and traffic growth will mean there are limits to the approach outlined so far in terms of managing the highway network, and some new roads and upgraded junctions on existing roads may be required.
 It is important that increasing road network capacity is not the default option."
 Chapter 6 - Policy 13 (New roads and Junctions) 75 Amend wording to the policy to include working with major developers and districts.
-The County Council will design new transport infrastructure, following application of the Transport User Hierarchy, to manage existing demand and that of planned development.
+The county council will design new transport infrastructure, following application of the Transport User Hierarchy, to manage existing demand and that of planned development.
 Future capacity that may be required beyond this could be safeguarded but should not be released until necessary to avoid inducing demand.
-New wording; "The County Council will work closely with partners including Highways England, districts and major scheme developers to design new transport infrastructure, following application of the Transport User Hierarchy, to manage existing demand and that of planned development.
+"The county council will work closely with partners including Highways England, districts and major scheme developers to design new transport infrastructure, following application of the Transport User Hierarchy, to manage existing demand and that of planned development.
 Future capacity that may be required beyond this could be safeguarded but should not be released until necessary to avoid inducing demand.
 Chapter 6 - Policy 19 82 Amended wording Emissions from vehicle tailgate emissions which impact on human health are specifically nitrogen dioxide (NO2) and particulates (PM10 and PM2.5).
-New wording; "Emissions from vehicle tailpipes that impact on human health are specifically nitrogen dioxide (NO2) and particulates (PM10 and PM2.5), however, wear of tyres and brake linings also contribute significantly to the levels of airborne particulates."
+New wording; "Emissions from the wear of tyres and brake linings of vehicles which impact on human health are specifically nitrogen dioxide (NO2) and particulates (PM10 and PM2.5)."
 Chapter 6 - Policy 21 Environment 85 Amend wording Currently the economic case for setting up charging CAZ in Hertfordshire similar to the scheme in central London is not feasible, New wording; "Currently there is no economic case for setting up charging CAZ in Hertfordshire similar to the scheme in central London."
 Chapter 6 - Policy 21 (Environment 86 Key rivers and waterways list on page 86 will be removed due to additional requests.
 List will too exhaustive if all are included with no indication Remove wording; "The key rivers and waterways are: • Lea • Mimram • Colne • Gade • Beane • Grand Union Canal"